bigdataintelligence/FlightPath/README.txt

 -------------

 ./bin/list-flight-paths "Castle Black"
-Thank you for testing this application; here are your input: Castle Black Correct Usage: Java FlightPath "source location" "target location"
+Thank you for testing this application; here are your input parameter(s): Castle Black Either source location or target location is unrecognisable

 -------------
 Test case 2.3
 -------------

-./bin/list-flight-paths "Castle Black" "Riverrun" "winterfell" Thank you for testing this application; here are your input parameter(s): Castle Black Riverrun winterfell Correct Usage: Java FlightPath "source location" "target location"
+./bin/list-flight-paths "Castle Black" "Riverrun" "winterfell" Thank you for testing this application; here are your input parameter(s): Castle Black Riverrun Castle Black -> winterfell -> Riverrun: 55
+Castle Black -> Riverrun: 80

 -------------
 Test case 2.4